Want to raise happy children who will be successful in life? It’s easier than you think, according to a huge 70-year study of over 70,000 kids.

 I think most parents get a tick for the reading one too.
 Okay.
-Good, so next!
+Good, next!

 3. Giving them good sleep

-The last finding is to do with sleep.
-According to the research, sticking to a bedtime routine which ensures we give our kids good sleep to help them physically grow and mentally thrive is very important.
+According to the research, sticking to a bedtime routine and ensuring we give our kids enough sleep to help them physically grow and mentally thrive, is very important.